newdexterity/Aerial-Grasping-Robot-Hands/CAD/README.md

 ## Robot Hands CAD files
 In this folder we provide appropriate 3D models (Solidworks .SLDPRT) and files for 3d printer (.stl) in order to replicate the proposed designs.

-The prototype (Fig. 2) of this aerial grasping robot hand is designed by New Dexterity research team from the University of Auckland.
+The prototype (Fig. 2) of this aerial grasping robot hand is designed by [New Dexterity Research Team](https://www.newdexterity.org/) from the University of Auckland.

 <p align="center">
   <img width="300" height="300" src="https://github.com/newdexterity/Aerial-Grasping-Robot-Hands/blob/master/Media/prototype.png">